 If low Is are not up for lots of video calls and conferencing, luckily they have different options for communication while working remotely.
 Stay connected over an app like Slack, Mattermost, or G Chat with the team.
 This gives them some needed distance while still remaining available.

 Reserved communicators need to push themselves to share more in meetings and in conversation.
 This will help their team stay connected and help them avoid turning too far inward.
 It will also help avoid miscommunication down the road.

-Predictable communicators are patient, reliable, and steady.
+Steady communicators are patient and reliable.
 They thrive with routine and a slower pace, so they are understandably struggling right now, as their work environment is turned upside down.
 They are feeling obligated to speed up their pace to remain agile and flexible, but that overextension will exhaust them in the long term.

 Solution: Talk it Out

 Communication is their not-so-secret weapon against burnout.
 By reinforcing clear objectives and sharing their questions, high Ss can make sure they are on the same page as their team.
-Predictable communicators can’t be afraid to share what they’re working on as well; by documenting both deadlines and achievements, they will bolster your confidence in themselves and reestablish a sense of completion when it comes to projects.
+Steady communicators can’t be afraid to share what they’re working on as well; by documenting both deadlines and achievements, they will bolster your confidence in themselves and re-establish a sense of completion when it comes to projects.